jonlpersson/ed-latimore/site/_posts/2023-04-17-the-priceless-path-to-true-happiness-the-surprising-limits-of-money-and-material-possessions.md

 Another way to look at this: once you have enough money to live in a neighborhood where the police actually show up on the rare occasion they need to be called, having more won't do much for you.

 Hospital bills in the United States are horrible.
 Money can take care of those.
 But 7 of the 11 leading causes of death in this country are preventable with lifestyle choices.
-It doesn't matter how much (or little, for that matter) money you have if you still eat like an asshole, smoke, and drink alcohol like it's a substitute for water.
+It doesn't matter how much (or little, for that matter) money you have if you still eat like an asshole, smoke like a chimney, and drink alcohol like it's a substitute for water.

 Money won't make you more interesting or more intelligent.
 It may allow you to do more interesting things, but doing those things alone won't mean anything.
 The relationships you have with the people you do those things with are where the real value of the experiences comes into play.

 And really, that's the only reason people care about being interesting or intelligent: it makes it more likely that they'll have friends or romantic partners.
 If you're lonely, no amount of money can make you feel lovable.
-Jadakiss got it when he said, "I'd rather be broke together than rich alone."
+Jadakiss got it right when he said, *"I'd rather be broke together than rich alone."*

 Money can't take your place as a parent.
 I know a few kids who grew up just as poor as I did, but both parents were around and involved as they could be.
 While everyone's idea of success might be different, prison, expulsion, teen pregnancy, and unemployment are all markers of failure.
 I can't think of one of them who suffered this fate.
 On the other hand, I knew quite a few kids from the upper-middle class, whose parents worked all the time to provide a "better life" but fell into these traps.
 The research is clear on this.